 - Pour the cold foam on top of your iced drink for the prettiest presentation.

 Nope, but they’re similar!
-Sweet cream is simply the cream, milk, and vanilla mixture before frothing.
+Vanilla sweet cream is simply the cream, milk, and vanilla mixture before frothing.
 You’re welcome to add that to your coffee drinks as is; it’ll be super tasty, but won’t sit atop the beverage.
 To turn it into vanilla sweet cream foam, simply froth it until pillowy and luscious.

 If you were to order from Starbucks, plain cold foam is made from frothing just 2% milk until it turns into a milk moustache-worthy consistency.
 The Starbucks vanilla sweet cream recipe calls for milk, cream, and vanilla syrup.
 Take it a step further and whip the vanilla sweet cream to make a flavored, sweetened cold foam.

-Unlike hot steamed milk foam, cold foam won’t “melt” quite as readily, meaning it’ll stay perky atop your cup of cold java for a longer period of time.
+Unlike hot steamed milk foam, cold foam won’t “melt” quite as readily, meaning it’ll stay foamed atop your cup of cold java for a longer period of time.
 Not only does it make for an aesthetically pleasing coffee drink, it also wins major texture points by adding a lovely mouthfeel.

 Vanilla Sweet Cream Cold Foam